 What’s Wrong with Conventional Body Lotion?

-Our baby lotion safety review outlines what’s bad about most moisturizers (namely, toxic parabens used as preservatives).
+Our Safe Baby Lotion Guide outlines what’s bad about most moisturizers (namely, toxic parabens used as preservatives).
 Lotions for adults tend to include additional chemicals, mostly related to the fragrance.
 When you are reading labels, keep your eyes open for the following:

 - Fragrance or “parfum” (generally, this means the presence of hormone-disrupting phthalates)